cannatag/ldap3/README.txt

 Search operation is enhanced with a few parameters:

-- getOperationalAttributes: when True retrieves the operational (system generated) attributes for each of the result entries.
+- get_operational_attributes: when True retrieves the operational (system generated) attributes for each of the result entries.
-- pagedSize: if greater than 0 returns a simple paged search response with the number of entries specified (LDAP server must conform to RFC 2696, September 1999).
+- paged_size: if greater than 0 returns a simple paged search response with the number of entries specified (LDAP server must conform to RFC 2696, September 1999).
-- pagedCookie: used for subsequent retrieval of additional entries in a simple paged search.
+- paged_cookie: used for subsequent retrieval of additional entries in a simple paged search.
-- pagedCriticality: if True the search should fail if simple paged search is not available on the server else a full search is performed
+- paged_criticality: if True the search should fail if simple paged search is not available on the server else a full search is performed

 If the search filter contains the following characters you must use the relevant escape ASCII sequence, as per RFC 4515 (section 3): '*' -> '\\\\2A', '(' -> '\\\\28', ')' -> '\\\\29', '\\' -> '\\\\5C', chr(0) -> '\\\\00'